 - Pro version $29.99

 There are plenty of to-do list apps out there.
-Two of the most famous ones are TickTick and Todoist.
-In the end, for us, TickTick won for freelancers.
+Two of the most famous ones are TickTick and Todoist (Read also: Todoist time tracking).
+In the end, for us, TickTick won the best daily planner app in the freelance category, as it seems effective in their daily planning.

 - Integrated pomodoro timer